emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 So, let's do this in steps.
 First, we know that our macro will take as arguments:

 1. A function whose partial application we wish to use to build a new function
 2. An optional list of arguments.
-In this list, we expect to be able to use '`_`' for parameters we wish not to fix in the partial application.
+In this list, we expect to be able to use "`_`" for parameters we wish not to fix in the partial application.

-As shown in the comment in code above, we'd like it to return a lambda whose formal parameters correspond to those in the arg list specified as '`_`'.
+As shown in the comment in code above, we'd like it to return a lambda whose formal parameters correspond to those in the arg list specified as "`_`".
 We would like that lambda to "fix" the other arguments by creating a lexical closure over them.

-Now, wouldn't it be nice if we had a variable called 'new-function-arguments' that was a list of all the formal parameters to our new function, and a variable called 'all-function-arguments' that was a list of all arguments used to invoke the function 'f', which we are partially applying?
+Now, wouldn't it be nice if we had a variable called "new-function-arguments" that was a list of all the formal parameters to our new function, and a variable called "all-function-arguments" that was a list of all arguments used to invoke the function "f", which we are partially applying?
 For now, let's assume they exist!

 ```lisp
 ;; Don't copy/paste -- this isn't ready to run yet